This post lists five important planning tips before you start trying to conceive.

 Roughly 1 in 4 pregnancies will end in a miscarriage.

-Many women experience a chemical pregnancy when they are trying to conceive where they were pregnant briefly, so their bodies produce enough pregnancy hormones to provide a positive pregnancy test.
+Many women experience a chemical pregnancy when trying to conceive where they were pregnant briefly, so their bodies produce enough pregnancy hormones to provide a positive pregnancy test.

-Unfortunately, the pregnancy is usually miscarried very quickly, so much so that most women never even knew they were pregnant as they still just got their period as usual.
+Unfortunately, the pregnancy is usually miscarried very quickly, so much so that most women never even knew they were pregnant as they had just got their period as usual.

 That is how brief the pregnancy is.

-Some women even catch this pregnancy because they are tested before their missed period, which results in a positive test at that time.
+Some women even catch this pregnancy because they are tested before their missed period, which results in a positive test.

 If they had waited, they never would have known.